cpliakas/scanner/README.md

 efficiently processing large and relatively static datasets.

 **IMPORTANT**: This code turned out to be crap.
-The implementation is no better than [filepath.Wak](https://golang.org/pkg/path/filepath/#Walk).
+The implementation is no better than [filepath.Walk](https://golang.org/pkg/path/filepath/#Walk).
 In fact, it is a little slower.
-The goals are good, and a much better solution will be uploaded to https://github.com/cpliakas/filefinder.
 Sorry!
 I definitely learned a thing or two through this exercise.

 ## Why?